List of Marvel Comics characters: G: Supreme Power Golden Archer

 An African-American superhero called Black Archer appears in the Supreme Power: Hyperion miniseries, set in a possible future of the Supreme Power universe.

 Heroes Reborn Golden Archer

 In the 2021 "Heroes Reborn" reality, Golden Archer is a member of the Secret Squadron.
 During the fight with Siege Society, Golden Archer had a duel with Hawkeye before being stepped on by an enlarged Fire Ant.
-Following the fight with the Siege Society, Tom Thumb, Nighthawk, and Blur mourn the deaths of Amphibian, Arcanna Jones, Blue Eagle, and Golden Archer.